ymolists/website/src/routes/blog/i-said-goodbye-to-local-development-and-so-can-you.md

 ## Conclusion

 Alice & Bob, two not-so-fictional characters living their life as software developers.
 I used to be a Bob for close to two decades before I found www.gitpod.io which gives me everything Alice has!
 Want to get a sneak peek?
-Click the following button to start your first development environment in the cloud (it will open the source file of this blog post):
+Click the following button to start your first developer environment in the cloud (it will open the source file of this blog post):

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/gitpod-io/website/blob/main/src/routes/blog/i-said-goodbye-to-local-development-and-so-can-you.md)